-Therefore, in reviewing the ICA’s plain language and the VNXX traffic that Level 3 delivers to Qwest, none of the traffic types that the parties specifically agreed to exchange matches this VNXX traffic.
+Therefore, in reviewing the ICA’s plain language and the VNXX traffic that Level 3 delivers to Qwest, none of the traffic types that the parties specifically agreed to exchange exactly matches this VNXX traffic, but, if not for the VNXX numbering, the traffic would clearly be subject to access charges.
 Since Level 3 can easily remedy the situation by properly assigning telephone numbers based on the actual location of its end-user customers, it is incumbent upon Level 3 to ensure that the exchange of traffic under the ICA follows the terms and conditions of that agreement.
-In the end, Level 3 is simply attempting to exchange traffic that the parties never agreed to exchange under the terms of the ICA.
+In the end, Level 3 is simply attempting to exchange traffic in a way that the parties never agreed to exchange traffic under the terms of the ICA.

 RESPONSE TO ALLEGATIONS IN THE PETITION